Last Modified: 22 Oct 2013

 Day 3 Water Town

-Travel by bus (approx. 2 hrs) to Tongli, one of the picturesque "Water Towns" built along ancient networks of canals that provide a stark contrast to the nearby big cities of Suzhou and Shanghai.
+Travel by bus (approx 2 hrs from Shanghai, 30 min from Suzhou) to Tongli, one of the picturesque "Water Towns" built along ancient networks of canals that provide a stark contrast to the nearby big cities.
 Wander along cobblestone streets on a walking tour admiring the traditional village-style stone and wood architecture and you'll feel like you have stepped straight into a Chinese water colour painting.
 Don't be surprised if you are asked to have your photo taken by groups of visiting Chinese tourists and locals!
 There are plenty of photogenic vantage points for photography of your own of the bridges, local life and serene waterways.
 Try the local specialities of pork knuckles or peanut candy, explore old residences and gardens, ride a gondola along the canals or visit the surprisingly educational Chinese Sex Culture Museum housed in an old mansion.

 Guesthouse (1 nt)